codevise/pageflow-external-links/README.md

     gem 'pageflow-external-links'

-Register the page type inside the configure block in `config/initializers/pageflow.rb`
+Register the page type and the plugin inside the configure block in `config/initializers/pageflow.rb`

     Pageflow.configure do |config|
       config.register_page_type(Pageflow::ExternalLinks::PageType.new)
+      config.plugin(Pageflow::ExternalLinks.plugin)
     end

 Include javascripts and stylesheets: